 Porto food: which one do you want to try?

-As a first time traveller to Porto, you can create your own food tour by following this guide and try the best food in Porto.
+As a first-time traveller to Porto, you can create your own food tour by following this guide and trying the best food in Porto.

 Or if you want to try Porto food with a local tour, there is an excellent Porto food tour that takes you around the old town.